 Students requesting services and/or academic accommodations offered at WVC need to arrange an appointment with a DESP counselor or learning disability specialist and complete an application for services.
-DESP will then review the disability documentation provided by the student and verify the disability by using one of the following means:
+DESP will then review the disability documentation provided by the student and verify the existence of a disability by using one of the following means:

-- Assessment by appropriate DESP professional staff;
+- Assessment by DESP certificated staff;

 How to Refer Students to DESP